-Create a Streaming Session Context
+11.6.4.1 Create a Streaming Session Context

-This procedure is used by the media session handler to create a streaming session context with the 5GMS AF.
+This procedure is used by the Media Session Handler to create a Streaming Session Context with the 5GMS AF.
 If a matching policy template is provisioned, then the AF will apply policies configured by the policy template.
 Otherwise, the session is assumed to be a best effort session.
 The AF uses the information in the applicationContext to match and authorize the UE to use a provisioned policy template.

 If the procedure is successful, the 5GMSd AF shall generate a resource id representing the new streaming session context resource.

-Read the Streaming Session Conext Properties
+11.6.4.2 Read the Streaming Session Conext properties

-This procedure is used by the media session handler to read the current status of the streaming session context resource.
+This procedure is used by the media session handler to read the current status of the Streaming Session Context resource.
 In particular, it is used to query the currently recommended operation point information.

-Request an Operation Point
+11.6.4.3 Request an Operation Point

-This procedure is used by the media session handler to request the AF to apply a specific operation point, identified through its operation point identifier, or a custom operation point with indicated QoS paramters.
+This procedure is used by the Media Session Handler to request the AF to apply a specific operation point, identified through its operation point identifier, or a custom operation point with indicated QoS paramters.

-If the request is accepted and the media session handler has subscribed for notifications, the media session handler will be notified about the outcome of the request.
-The media session handler may query the streaming session context resource to find the latest recommended operation point.
+If the request is accepted and the Media Session Handler has subscribed for notifications, the Media Session Handler will be notified about the outcome of the request.
+The Media Session Handler may query the Streaming Session Context resource to find the latest recommended operation point.

-Subscribe to Notifications
+11.6.4.4 Subscribe to notifications

-The media session handler uses this procedure to detect the URL to use to subscribe/unsubscribe for events related to this streaming session context.
+The Media Session Handler uses this procedure to detect the URL to use to subscribe/unsubscribe for events related to this streaming session context.